 - Retired?
 Invest your living-expense money conservatively.
 Consider keeping 12 months of living expenses after accounting for non-portfolio income sources (Social Security or a pension) in short-term CDs, an interest-bearing savings account, or a money market fund.
 Then consider keeping another two to four years’ worth of spending laddered in short-term bonds as part of your portfolio’s fixed income allocation.
 This helps provide the money you need in the short-term.
 It also allows you to invest other money for a level of growth potential that makes sense for you, while reducing the chances you’ll be forced to sell more volatile investments (like stocks) in a down market.

 - Prepare for emergencies.
 If you aren’t retired, we suggest creating an emergency fund with three to six months’ worth of essential living expenses, set aside in a savings account.
-The emergency fund can help you cover unexpected-but-necessary expenses without having to sell more volatile investments.
+The emergency fund can help you cover unexpected but necessary expenses without having to sell more volatile investments.

 Resolution 2: Manage your debt

 - Keep your total debt load manageable.
 Don’t confuse what you can borrow with what you should borrow.
-Keep the monthly costs of owning a home (principal, interest, taxes and insurance) below 28% of your pre-tax income and your total monthly debt payments (including credit cards, auto loans and mortgage payments) below 36% of your pre-tax income.
+Keep the monthly costs of owning a home (principal, interest, taxes, and insurance) below 28% of your pre-tax income, and your total monthly debt payments (including credit cards, auto loans, and mortgage payments) below 36% of your pre-tax income.

 - Match repayment terms to your time horizons.
 If you’re likely to move within five to seven years, you could consider a shorter-maturity loan or an adjustable-rate mortgage (ARM), depending on current mortgage rates and options.
 Don’t consider this if you think you may live in your home for longer, or may not be able to manage mortgage payment resets if interest rates or your plans change.
 We also don’t suggest that you borrow money under the assumption that your home will automatically increase in value.
 Historically, long-term home appreciation has significantly lagged the total return of a diversified stock portfolio.
 And, for any type of debt, have a disciplined payback schedule.
 Create a plan to pay off the mortgage on your primary home before you plan to retire.

 Resolution 3: Optimize your portfolio